 - do not need an LMIA

-- need to pay an employer compliance fee and submit an offer of employment to Citizenship and Immigration Canada before you can apply for a work permit.
+- need to pay an employer compliance fee and submit an offer of employment to Citizenship and Immigration Canada through the Employer Portal before you can apply for a work permit.

 - This does not apply to employers who wish to hire foreign workers who are eligible to apply for an open work permit.